Mari0: Development and release

 On May 1, 2012, an update to the game titled Mari0: Special Edition was announced.
 It was planned to feature the originally delayed online multiplayer along with several other features for use in custom levels such as vertical maps, custom characters, and more elements from Portal 2.
 Several beta versions were uploaded to the Stabyourself.net forums in early 2014 for the community to give feedback on.
 Each beta was tagged with a date, a build number, and sometimes a code name which would usually describe the changes in that build.
 Development seemed to stop, however, after the 9th build, "enemies", was published on March 8, 2014.
 After over a year of silence about the update, the team confirmed it was cancelled on August 12, 2015.

 On September 27, 2017, Guégan began to rewrite Mari0 as Nintendo 3DS homebrew.
 As the device utilizes a mobile processor, extra care had to be put in to ensuring the game was highly performant.
 On January 1, 2018, he dropped support for the 3DS due to the homebrew platform's immaturity and shifted his focus towards recreating Super Mario Bros.
 3 with portals for PC platforms.
 It was at this time that the project assumed the name Mari0 2, sometimes known internally and within the community as Mari3.
 It was also around this time that Maurice began regularly streaming his development progress on Twitch.
 The game features what the team described as a "massive upgrade to the portal system" which allows portals to be used with the newly added sloped surfaces and overhauls their visual design.
 On January 4, 2022, the game was uploaded to a public GitHub repository under the MIT License.
 In December 2022, the team stated that the game was very early in development and may never be released.

 Reception

 Mari0 has been covered on various technology and video game websites.
 It has gained a lot of attention on sites such as YouTube and Reddit.
 The game has been well received on various video game blog sites.
 John Walker of Rock, Paper, Shotgun stated "If it doesn't make you gasp and want to post it to the rest of the internet, then I simply don't understand you."
+It was covered by Wired and Joystiq.

 One year after the release, the game had accumulated 1.6 million downloads from the website according to the developers.